 This site has all you need for the perfect camp out.
-Fire pit , shady porch, chairs and table, pit toilet, and a table for cooking .
+Fire pit , chairs and table, pit toilet, and a table for cooking .
 The views are great from this secluded spot.
 There is an antique wood burning stove to keep you warm.
-The cabin is off grid , no power, I have a few oil lamp, There is a water spigot 100 feet away.
+The cabin is off grid , no power, I have a few oil lamps.
+There is a water spigot 100 feet away.
 There is a sleeping nook in the cabin with a foam pad, bring your own blankets and sleeping bags please.
 Cabin is 10 foot by 12 foot.
-Plenty of shady spots for tents.
 Kids camp free !
-Wood available 10$ a bundle , I will stock the cabin with firewood!!
+Wood for fire pit available 10$ a bundle , I will stock the cabin with firewood!!
 As a note we are at 6,500 feet in elevation at the base of the Sierra Nevada.
 We do get snow here occasionally , it does get down to freezing at night so be prepared for travel and camping in winter like conditions.
 Please check out the forecast before travelling.
 The cabin is winterised , the stove works great .
 There is a pit toilet.
 I will gladly refund any weather related cancellations.
 Please help keep the cost down for us by removing your trash and keeping the area clean.

 - Check in: After 2PM